PritK99/ML-Toolbox/Perceptron/README.md

 ## Results

-Perceptron algorithm for Gender Classification failed to converge due to 2 missclassifications.
-Using First Names, the model achieved an accuracy of 85% on the test data.
-This observation highlights the effectiveness of the perceptron in higher dimensions, where it can better separate classes.
-We tried to increase the feature space by using quadgrams, but the algorithm failed to converge for that case as well.
+The Perceptron algorithm for Gender Classification converges in 58 steps when we consider features such as the last character, bigrams, and trigrams from the name.
+It achieves an accuracy of `86.15%` on the test data.
+However, when we simplify the features to only include the last character and bigrams, the algorithm struggles to converge.
+This indicates that the Perceptron excels in higher dimensions, where it can more effectively distinguish between classes.